 Explore 401(k) and IRA withdrawal rules with our guides.
 Use our Rollover tool for personalized advice.

 While many types of retirement funds or investments may not have any option to withdraw your money early, an IRA could give you the option to withdraw funds, even if you’re younger than 59 1/2.
-Usually, you’ll owe income tax and additional taxes on the withdrawal, but in other situations, you may be exempt from these fees.
+Usually, you’ll owe income tax and additional taxes on a traditional IRA withdrawal, but in other situations, you may be exempt from these fees.

-Accessing your money early can be a helpful feature for some people.
-But you should seriously consider the implications of your withdrawal before you choose to make this move because of the taxes, fees, and potential impact on your retirement savings.
+Accessing your money early can be helpful for some people.
+But you should seriously consider the implications of making a withdrawal from your individual retirement account, since it does come with costs.

-This article will discuss everything you need to know about IRA withdrawals, including when it’s possible, what the penalties are, and when you can avoid those fees.
+This article will discuss everything you need to know about IRA withdrawal rules, including when it’s possible, what the penalties are, and when you can avoid those fees.

-Plus, if you’re younger than 59 1/2, you’ll owe an additional tax penalty in the form of a 10% early distribution fee.
+Plus, if you’re younger than age 59½, you’ll owe an additional tax penalty in the form of a 10% early distribution fee.

-But there are some exceptions to this rule.
-In some instances, the IRS allows you to withdraw funds without the 10% penalty, like when:
+Fortunately, there are a few exceptions to this rule. where the IRS allows you to make qualified distributions without the 10% penalty:

 Note that if you’re working with a tax-deferred account, you’ll escape the early withdrawal fee but will still have to pay ordinary income tax — even if you fall under one of the above exceptions.

-If you withdraw from a pre-tax IRA, like a traditional IRA or a SIMPLE IRA, the funds will be taxed as ordinary income for that tax year.
-The same rules don’t apply to a Roth IRA, where you have paid taxes on the funds before investing.
+If you withdraw from a pre-tax IRA, like a traditional IRA, a SEP IRA or a SIMPLE IRA, the funds will be taxed as ordinary income for that tax year, both federal taxes and state taxes.
+The same rules don’t apply to a Roth IRA, where you have already paid taxes on the funds before investing.
 You may, however, have to pay taxes on the earnings portion of your Roth IRA if you’ve had the account open for less than five years and/or if you’re under age 59 1/2.

-Typically, the IRS charges an additional 10% early distribution fee on IRA withdrawals if you’re under age 59 1/2; a state tax penalty may also apply.
+Along with the 10% early distribution fee on IRA withdrawals, a state tax penalty may also apply.
 But as we mentioned above, some scenarios are treated as an exception, and you’re allowed to make penalty-free withdrawals.
-The money will still count toward your taxable income.
+The money will still count toward your taxable income, however.

 If you use your IRA withdrawal to pay qualified higher education expenses for yourself, your spouse, or your child, you can avoid the 10% early withdrawal penalty.
 The IRS explains these qualified expenses, but in short, they include tuition, books, or supplies needed to attend a college or university.
 There is also a calculation that limits how much you can withdraw in a way that’s exempt from the 10% fee.

-When you’re unemployed, you’re allowed to take distributions to pay for your health insurance premiums without a penalty.
+When you’re unemployed, you’re allowed to take hardship withdrawals to pay for your health insurance premiums without a penalty.
 You’ll need to meet all of the specified criteria below (and be able to show proof) to avoid the tax penalty.

 Taxpayers with out-of-pocket medical expenses (not covered by insurance) can sometimes take IRA distributions penalty-free.
 There are two conditions you must meet: